 California Vehicle Code 10853 VC is the California statute that makes it a crime to commit malicious mischief to a vehicle.
-California law provides that a person commits “malicious mischief” to a vehicle if he defaces, damages, or destroys the vehicle without the owner's consent.
+This section states that:

 - Steven jumps onto the hood of his neighbor's new sports car and dents it while jumping up and down.

 - Upset at her boyfriend, Jennifer climbs into his car and tries scratching and damaging the vehicle's radio.

 - Jose sneaks into a rival gang member's car and fools with its brakes and gearshift.

 Luckily, there are several legal defenses that a person can raise if accused of a crime under Vehicle Code 10853.
 These include showing that an accused party: